kwanda1999/KnowQuiz-application/README.md

 	4. Application reviews the answers using logic
 	5. Application displays results in results tab

-**Code of prject found in master branch
+**Code of project found in master branch